isology/chatroomapp/README.md

 This is a Chatroom app coded in Python.

-Firstly run the server by running following code via terminal: python server.py 127.0.0.1 -p 1060
+Firstly open your vs code and open this project's folder, then run the server by running following code via terminal: python server.py 127.0.0.1 -p 1060

-Then open a cmd then navigate to path where your client.py located, then run this code via terminal: client.py 127.0.0.1
+Then open a cmd then navigate to path where your client.py located, then run this code via cd: client.py 127.0.0.1

+To check the database run this codes via terminal: sqlite3 users.db
+.tables
+SELECT * FROM users;
+(Valid output should be like this: user|password admin|adminpassword
+)